 19. Dough Boys

-Did they really expect such a bad logo to make customers buy more their food?
+It is a crap logo.
+Did they expect such a bad logo to make customers buy more of their food?
 Far from everyone will want to eat after looking at it.
-We’ve decided rather to include it into the Top of the worst logos.
+We’ve decided rather include it at the Top of the worst logos.

 20. Kudawara Pharmacy

 A rather provocative logo for a drugstore.
 As a matter of curiosity, what do they offer there?
-There are might be special promotions.
+There might be special promotions.
+It definitely can’t be considered as one of the best logotypes.

 21. Clinica Dental

-This logo provides a clear allusion to what is waiting for you in the dental clinic except for just a standard oral hygiene procedure.
+It is an unethical logo.
+This logo provides a clear allusion to what is waiting for you in the dental clinic except for a standard oral hygiene procedure.
 A very striking example of the disappointing use of illustrations, resulting in a bad logo.

 22. Hilton Worldwide